Sitback/aws-tools/README.md

-## aws-describe-asg
+## awsgo-asgservers

 This simple program will display the private ip addresses of any instances in the auto scaling group.
-Good to get the internal ip addresses if you need to connect to all servers in the group.
+It is usefulto get the internal ip addresses if you need to connect to all servers in the group.

-## aws-describe-instances
+## awsgo-describe-instances

 This simple program will display basic info about the instances in the region.